 501. Characteristics and Nature of Mental Retardation (5).
-Pr., Junior Standing.
+Pr., Junior standing.
 Social, psychological and educational implications of mental retardation are considered including the interpretation of psychological tests.

-- 551. Workshop in Special Education (Driver Education for Teachers of Educable Mentally Retarded) (5). - 575.
+- 551. Workshop in Special Education (1-10). - 575.
 Arts and Crafts for the Exceptional Child (5).
 Pr., Junior Standing.
 The use of arts and crafts as an integral part of the total special education curriculum.
-Emphasis is on strategies to strengthen academic areas through the use of arts and crafts at various age and ability levels. - 577.
-Practices and Procedures in the Cooperative Program: Special Education, Vocational Rehabilitation and Vocational Education (5).
-Pr., Senior Standing or approval of instructor.
+Emphasis is on strategies to strengthen academic areas through the use of arts and crafts at various age and ability levels. - 579.
+Methods and Materials for Teaching the Mentally Retarded (5).
+Pr., Junior standing and permission of instructor.
+An analysis and evaluation of teaching methods and materials appropriate for use in teaching the mentally retarded student.
+Laboratory experiences are included and practice is provided in the development of materials.